 Rating 0 1 2 3 Element B Does leadership create opportunities for professional growth for all staff members based on walk-through data, formal evaluations and/or self- reflection, that allow all staff to improve their teaching craft and encourage the development of leadership skills?
-Leadership has not yet provided opportunities for professional growth for all staff members Leadership provides opportunities for professional growth for all staff members, but it is one size fits all The leadership creates some opportunities for professional growth for all staff members, based on walk through data, formal evaluations and/or self-reflection, that allow all staff to improve their teaching craft and encourage the development of leadership skills The leadership creates many opportunities for professional growth for all staff members, based on walk-through data, formal evaluations and/or self-reflection, that allow all staff to improve their teaching craft and encourage the development of leadership skills opportunities for staff to reflect on and develop their Leadership provides meaningful opportunities for staff to reflect on and develop their own social, emotional, and cultural competencies at least once per year.
+Leadership has not yet provided opportunities for professional growth for all staff members Leadership provides opportunities for professional growth for all staff members, but it is one size fits all The leadership creates some opportunities for professional growth for all staff members, based on walk through data, formal evaluations and/or self- reflection, that allow all staff to improve their teaching craft and encourage the development of leadership skills The leadership creates many opportunities for professional growth for all staff members, based on walk-through data, formal evaluations and/or self- reflection, that allow all staff to improve their teaching craft and encourage the development of leadership skills Element C Does leadership provide opportunities for staff to reflect on and develop their own social, emotional and cultural competencies including activities to support staff in practicing self-care and examining their mindsets and biases, and does the leadership team regularly review data related to adult SEL and cultural competence to plan ongoing support? staff to reflect on and develop their own social, emotional, and cultural competencies.
+Leadership provides meaningful opportunities for staff to reflect on and develop their own social, emotional, and cultural competencies at least once per year.
 Leadership provides meaningful opportunities for staff to reflect on and develop their own social, emotional, and cultural competencies multiple times throughout the year.
 These opportunities include structured activities that support staff in practicing self-care and examining their mindsets and biases.
 Leadership provides meaningful opportunities for staff to reflect on and develop their own social, emotional, and cultural competencies which are built into regular staff meetings and part of the school's overall professional learning strategy.
 These opportunities include structured activities to support staff in practicing self-care and examining their mindsets and biases.
 The leadership team regularly reviews data related to adult SEL and cultural competence to plan ongoing support.